 If you want to reduce regret rather than chase momentum, slow down before falling for a house.

-- Separate the idea of pretty water from usable shoreline.
+- Separate the idea of pretty home from usable shoreline.
 Wide-angle photos can make almost any shoreline look appealing.
 Usability is physical.
 Consider what you feel underfoot, whether guests can wade comfortably, and whether you will actually swim off your dock.

 - Treat the lake culture as a real feature.
 Some lakes run like a playground.
 Others feel like a sanctuary.
 Buy into the wrong culture, and you’ll either feel irritated every weekend or under-stimulated and restless.
+Know where the public access and sandbar are.

 Choosing a Pattern, Not Just a Property